octo-technology/OpenTezos/docs/michelson/instructions.md

 { instruction1 ; instruction2 ; ... ; instruction n}
 ```

-When executing a sequence the interpreter executes sequentially each instructions, one after another in the specified order.
+When executing a sequence the interpreter executes each instruction sequentially, one after the other, in the specified order.

-However this sequence may stop.
+However, this sequence may stop.
+//todo: does the sequence stop on its own? is it a regular occurence? this is unclear to me
 #### FAILWITH

 The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.

 It takes a string message as parameter.
 It is allowed to throw an exception without message by specifying the `UNIT` value.
+//todo: "takes a string message as parameter" is unclear for me; i'm assuming the "it" refers to the instruction. there are articles missing in both sentences but without proper understanding i am unable to suggest a correction.

 The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.

-Actually the `FAIL` keyword is not an instruction but a syntactic sugar (i.e. a "shortcut" instruction that combines many basic instructions of the language).
+Actually, the `FAIL` keyword is not an instruction but a syntactic sugar (i.e. a "shortcut" instruction that combines many of language's basic instructions).

-A `FAILWITH` instruction represents the way to reject a transaction by stopping the execution of related instructions.
+A `FAILWITH` instruction provides a way to reject a transaction by stopping the execution of related instructions.

 #### IF {} {}

-The `IF` instruction allows to create branches of execution (also called conditional branching).
+The `IF` instruction allows branches of execution to be created (also called conditional branching).

 The `IF` instruction takes two sequences as parameters.
 It expects a boolean at the top element of the stack.
-It consumes the top element and executes the first given sequence if this boolean-top element is True.
+It consumes the top element and executes the first given sequence if this boolean-top element is *True*.
 Otherwise it executes the second sequence.

-The Michelson grammar defines the `IF` instruction as:
+Michelson grammar defines the `IF` instruction as:

 ```js
 IF bt bf / True : S  =>  bt / S
 IF bt bf / False : S  =>  bf / S
 ```

-Here is an example of an `IF` instruction which inverts the position of two elements of the stack if the condition is _False_, otherwise it throws an exception.
-We will see in that inverting position of two element is done with the `SWAP` instruction.
+Here is an example of an `IF` instruction that inverts the position of two elements of the stack if the condition is _False_, otherwise it throws an exception.
+Inverting the positions of two elements is done using the `SWAP` instruction.

 ![](../../static/img/michelson_instruction_if_example.svg)
 <small className="figure">FIGURE 1: Execution of `IF`</small>

 #### LOOP {}

 The `LOOP` instruction is a generic loop, meaning it is a repeatable pattern.
-It applies a sequence of instructions, many times until a condition is reached.
+It applies a sequence of instructions many times until a condition is reached.

-The `LOOP` instruction allows to iterate on a composite structure (list, set, map, big_map) and apply a process to all elements sequentially.
+The `LOOP` instruction makes it possible to iterate on a composite structure (list, set, map, big_map) and apply a process to all elements sequentially.

-The Michelson grammar defines the `LOOP` instruction as:
+Michelson grammar defines the `LOOP` instruction as:

 ```js
 LOOP body / True : S  =>  body ; LOOP body / S